 - Introduce marketing messages and features that represent your product.

-Upload preview images as part of defining your product for submission, as described in Getting Started with the Producer Portal.
+Upload preview images as part of defining your product for submission, as described in Getting Started with the Developer Portal.

 Update the images when you update your product.
 For example, to highlight a new feature or interface changes.

 Upload up to ten preview images or videos.
 A mixture of images and videos, up to ten in total is allowed.
 You do not have to use all ten preview slots, but products with more previews receive more interest from users.
 It is, therefore, encouraged to take advantage of the preview options.
 Images, especially with captions, can often say more about a product than the Description or Title.

 - All images must be in PNG or JPG format.

 - All images must be a minimum of 1280 x 720 pixels or a maximum of 2540 x 1440 pixels.